frappe/frappe_io/frappe_io/www/charts/docs/basic/aggr_sliced_diags.md

+---
+title: 'Sliced Diagrams'
+description: 'Another family of charts, the aggregation charts accumulate the value at a data point across the multiple datasets.'
+---

 # Also called Sliced Diagrams
 Another family of charts, the aggregation charts accumulate the value at a data point across the multiple datasets.